International Book Fairs 2019

 The International Vilnius Book Fair will celebrate its 20th anniversary with the slogan “20 years after” in 2019.
-The fair welcomes exhibitors, guests and visitors to celebrate and evaluate the changes that have happened in the life of literature, and to discuss what will come next.
+The fair welcomes exhibitors, guests and visitors to celebrate and evaluate changes in the past and future of literature.

 February 21 – 24

-Boekenfestijn Book Festival is a platform to purchase books, hobby items, festivals books, tables books, and magazines, among other things.
+Boekenfestijn Book Festival is a place to purchase books, hobby items, festivals books, table books, and magazines, among other things.
 This festival purchases books that were returned to publishers, booksellers and book clubs, and offers them for sale for reduced prices.

 Mexico City, Mexico